Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 .. comment Hence static methods can be called from anywhere, no qualifier like public, protected or private apply to them.

+Finally, having static methods leaves little interest to defining and exporting one's standard, plain functions; when doing so, one should wonder whether a static method could not be a solution at least as good.

 :raw-latex:`\pagebreak`